 inputCrs: 3857

-Define your configurable parameters, such as API keys and database connection strings, in the default.json file found in the config folder.
-Once defined, you can load the config module and access the parameters in any JavaScript file in the src directory typing this line:
+Define your configurable parameters, such as API keys and database connection strings, in a JSON file of your choosing.
+Typically this file would be placed in the providers/provider-name/src directory.
+Once defined, you can "require in" the file and access the parameters in files such as the model.js file by using the lines below:

-Below is an example of a configuration file for a MongoDB provider, where mongodb
+const collection = config.mongodb.collection;`Below is an example of a configuration file for a MongoDB provider, where mongodb is the

 top-level key.